MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 A number of simplifying assumptions were required to reduce the sample space for simulations to manageable size.
 In many cases, we simply chose arbitrary but convenient sizes and frequencies for the model elements.
 In such cases, we tested a range of each parameter to verify that scaling relationships were maintained as expected.

-- **Collections**  We chose to model a single library collection at one time.
+- **Collections:**  We chose to model a single library collection at one time.
 If multiple collections need to be modeled, each collection can be modeled separately and the results combined.
-- **Collection Documents**  The collection contains a fixed number of documents, 10,000 (ten thousand).
+- **Collection Documents:**  The collection contains a fixed number of documents, 10,000 (ten thousand).
 This is a very modest number for most real-world collections, but, again, the results can be scaled up to any size required.
 Since the size of the collection does not alter its statistical behavior, such as *rate* of error or loss, error and loss *numbers* should scale directly with collection size.
 Alternatively, one can change the simulation parameter for collection size.
-- **Simulated Duration**  The simulation models documents aging for approximately ten years.
+- **Simulated Duration:**  The simulation models documents aging for approximately ten years.
 If a longer or shorter period is desired, one can change the simulation parameter for duration.
-- **"Metric" Years**  To simplify many calculations, we use a nominal "metric" year of 10,000 (ten thousand) hours, instead of approximately 8760 in a calendar year.
+- **"Metric" Years:**  To simplify many calculations, we use a nominal "metric" year of 10,000 (ten thousand) hours, instead of approximately 8760 in a calendar year.
 Similarly, a metric quarter is 2,500 (two thousand five hundred) hours, and a metric month 1,000 (one thousand) hours.
-- **Server Error Rates**  We assume that all servers used by a client for a single collection begin with identical error characteristics.
+- **Server Error Rates:**  We assume that all servers used by a client for a single collection have, initially, identical error characteristics.
 The error rate within a server may change over time due to random "glitches" which may be injected into the server to model, e.g., HVAC failures, different batches of disks, and so forth.
-- **Server Failure Rates**  Also, the likelihood of failure of a server is randomly chosen to start, and that likelihood may be changed during the simulation due to economic or environmental "shock" conditions that increase the likelihood of associated failures.
+- **Server Failure Rates:**  It is possible for a server to fail completely and lose all of the document copies it contains.
+The likelihood of failure of a server is randomly chosen to start, and that likelihood may be changed during the simulation due to economic or environmental "shock" conditions that increase the likelihood of associated failures.
-- **Poisson IID Sector Errors**  We chose to model "sector" errors in documents.
-Such errors arrive as a Poisson process over all the sectors of a storage structure.
+- **Poisson IID Sector Errors:**  We chose to model "sector" errors in documents.
+Such errors arrive as a Poisson process over all the sectors of a storage structure, and the arrivals of errors are independent and identically distributed.
-- **Fragile Documents**  Documents are considered fragile.
+- **Fragile Documents:**  Documents are considered fragile.
 If a document copy suffers a single sector error, we consider the document copy to be lost.
 This is probably too conservative for some types of documents, e.g., uncompressed text, but plausible for others, e.g., compressed and encrypted documents.
-- **Sector Lifetimes**  Sector errors are exponentially distributed according to specified simulation parameters.
+- **Sector Lifetimes:**  Intervals between sector errors are exponentially distributed according to specified simulation parameters.
 Sector error rate parameters are expressed as the inverse, that is, sector lifetimes, in mega-hours (Mh), and then the lifetimes are expressed as half-lives rather than mean exponential lifetime.
+(Error rates are very small numbers with many leading zeros, hard to understand and judge.
+Lifetimes, the inverse of error rates, are more easily grasped.
+Continuing in the same vein, half-life is more easily understood than mean exponential lifetime.)
-- **Range of Sector Half-lives**  We model a wide range of half-lives from 1 to 10,000 mega-hours.
+- **Range of Sector Half-lives:**  We model a wide range of half-lives from 1 to 10,000 mega-hours.
 The specific values chosen are in groups of 1-2-3-5-10 to permit both 1-3-10 and 1-2-5-10 logarithmic assessments.
-- **Document Size vs Error Rate**  There is a clear relationship between document size and error rate: for a fixed error rate, a larger document represents a larger target for errors and therefore is hit more frequently.
+- **Document Size vs Error Rate:**  There is a clear relationship between document size and error rate: for a fixed error rate, a larger document represents a larger target for errors and therefore is hit more frequently.
 For most of the simulations, we chose 5 MB (five megabytes) as the document size.
 Testing with 50 MB, 500 MB, and 5000 MB documents revealed the expected linear relationships between document size, error rate, and the accumulated number of errors.
-- **Storage Structure Size**  We chose a fixed size of 1 TB (one terabyte) for a storage structure ("shelf") on which documents are stored.
+- **Storage Structure Size:**  We chose a fixed size of 1 TB (one terabyte) for a storage structure ("shelf") on which documents are stored.
 We tested 10 TB structures as well, and found that the results scaled linearly with size.
 Given the modest number of documents in a collection, larger storage structures are less fully occupied and have more available empty space.
 Sector errors occur in empty sectors at the same rate as in document sectors, but errors in empty (non-document) space waste time and resources in the simulations.
-- **Storage Sector Size**  For most simulations, we chose 1 MB (one megabyte) as the size of a "sector" of a document on disk.
+- **Storage Sector Size:**  For most simulations, we chose 1 MB (one megabyte) as the size of a "sector" of a document on disk.
 Given the assumption that a single error destroys a document copy, we wanted to reduce the number of items considered in the simulations.
 We also note that disk sector size has been enlarged recently and may change again in the future.
-- **Linear Relationships**  We found all these relationships among document size, error rate, and storage extent to be as nearly linear as could be expected from any random process.
+- **Linear Relationships:**  We found all these relationships among document size, error rate, and storage extent to be as nearly linear as could be expected from any random process.
-- **Impact of Compression**  For documents that might not be fatally corrupted by a single sector error, compression of the document involves a clear trade-off.
+- **Impact of Compression:**  For documents that might not be fatally corrupted by a single sector error, compression of the document involves a clear trade-off.
 A smaller document is a smaller target, but a highly compressed document is more fragile.
 A small error in an audio or video file may not be fatal to the content of the document, but a highly compressed text document (or an encrypted document) might be lost.
-- **Logarithmic Intervals**  The simulations model collections that keep a number of copies on separate servers for redundancy.
+- **Logarithmic Intervals:**  The simulations model collections that keep a number of copies on separate servers for redundancy.
 The numbers of copies modeled are 1, 2, 3, 4, 5 ,8, 10, 14, 16, and 20.
 The numbers were chosen to permit comparisons of logarithmic ranges 1-2-4-8-16, 1-2-5-10-20, 1-3-10, etc.  In all cases, if the document losses were all zero for some error rate and number of copies, then we did not run simulations with higher numbers of copies.

 - Poisson and exponential everything....
     1. Sector errors, server failures